 We welcome barristers and enjoy a good relationship with the bar, many of whom are valued members of AvMA’s Lawyers’ Service alongside our 2,500 solicitors specialising in clinical negligence.
 The following are helpful ways we can work together:

-- Lawyers Support Group meetings (LSGs): These are free to lawyers’ service members.
-Although we have traditionally arranged meetings where all LSG delegates attend in person for a one hour presentation from a medical expert, followed by a further hour from a barrister on a topical and relevant medical or legal issue, the effect of Covid-19 is such that we have had to alter our format.
-At this time we are no longer arranging meetings in person but are delivering remote learning.
-During the Covid19 period, we have condensed from five regions to three.
-Our three regions are:- North, North East and Scotland; Midlands, South West and Ireland; London, South, East and Overseas.
+Lawyers Support Group meetings (LSGs): These are free to lawyers’ service members.
+For this year, AvMA is re-introducing one, in person meeting in 3 regions: (1) Manchester (covering the North, North West) (2) London (to include the Midlands and the South East and (3) Bristol covering the South West and Wales.
+Members will be notified of meetings by email but details can be found HERE once they are confirmed.
 We continue to offer regular medical and legal updates using remote technology such as Zoom and webinars.
 We will endeavour to arrange question and answer sessions at the end of our presentations but this will not always be possible.
 We will also use the remote format to bring you updates on AvMA’s work.
 Our LSG remote learning continues to carry CPD points and where we can organise question and answer sessions we aim to encourage you to join in and develop a friendly, collegiate environment which still provides the opportunity to interact and share experiences with other solicitors and barristers practising in this field.

-- Articles for the Newsletter and/or Clinical Risk: It is also intended that the outcomes of our pro bono inquests are written up by counsel so they can be reported in the AvMA Newsletter which goes out four times a year and is circulated to in excess of 2,500 lawyers.
+Articles for the Newsletter and/or Journal of Patient Safety & Risk Management or JPSRM (formerly known as Clinical Risk): It is also intended that the outcomes of our pro bono inquests are written up by counsel so they can be reported in the AvMA Newsletter which goes out four times a year and is circulated to in excess of 2,500 lawyers.
 We are particularly keen for this to happen where the Coroner has made a Prevention Future Death report or where the conclusion includes a rider of neglect.